joepk90/graphql-faker-refactored/readme.md

 - ✨ Support for proxying existing GraphQL API and extending it with faked data
   ![Extend mode diagram](./docs/extend-mode.gif)

-## Install
+## Setup

+Clone this Repository
 ```
-    docker-compose up
+# clone the repository
+git clone git@github.com:joepk90/graphql-faker-refactored.git

+# move into the repository
+cd graphql-faker-refactored

+# start the service
+make start

 ```

-Or pull down the independanct backend and frontend projects and run each with:
-```
-make dev
-```

 The configuration has now been moved to an `.env` file.
-THis is true for this repository, which just includes a `docker-compose.yaml` file, and the projects themselves
+This is true for this repository, which just includes a `docker-compose.yaml` file, and the front end and back end projects themselves.

 ### Options